Family Trust – Annual Distribution Minute

 • 20% to Eva

-However, in 2019, the trust minutes said that 100% of the trust income to only John.
+However, in 2019, the trust minutes stated that 100% of the trust income went only to John.
 The out-of-favour Paul and Deborah got nothing from their parents’ family trust.
 They sued, saying the trustee ignored their needs.
 They wanted the distributions changed.

-The court strangely agreed and said that the trustee, JJE Nominees Pty Ltd, erred in not considering the needs of these two children.
+The court, strangely, agreed and said that the trustee, JJE Nominees Pty Ltd, erred by not considering the needs of these two children.
 However, due to a technical legal issue, the minutes were not changed.
 Still, the case shows trustees may no longer ignore beneficiaries.

 Is the Owies case a one-trick pony?